mariosneo/serverless-python/README.md

 ```
 gcloud run deploy serverless-pyrhon --image gcr.io/$PROJECT_ID/serverless-python --platform managed --region us-west1
 ```
-The var.sh containes all the env variables to be export
+The var.sh containes all the env variables

 ```
 export PROJECT_ID="" # to be replaced with the project ID